1newstar/OracleScripts/Docs/sources/RMANCloning.rst

 It is possible, perhaps desirable, to increase the number of disk, but not auxiliary, channels as this aids in the parallelism of the clone process.
-However, don’t allocate too many or you may swamp the network reducing efficiency.
+However, don't allocate too many or you may swamp the network reducing efficiency.
 Five disk channels would probably be about the maximum advised.